solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

     port 3306.

 -   Use a fully qualified domain name instead of an IP address in connection strings.

-    This is especially important with MySQL Single Server instances, which use gateways to route incoming requests to database servers.
+This is especially important with Azure Database for MySQL Single Server instances, which use gateways to route incoming requests to database servers.
 It is possible to use the gateway public IP address in your applications.

     > ![Warning] **Warning:** However, as Microsoft plans to [retire
     > older gateways], you are responsible for updating the gateway IP